trex-paxos/trex-paxos-jvm/README.md

 The challenge is ensuring the consistency of the command stream across all servers when messages are lost and servers crash.

 ### The Paxos Protocol

-Checkout the wiki post [Cluster Replication With Paxos for the Java Virtual Machine](https://github.com/trex-paxos/trex-paxos-jvm/wiki) for the full description of this implementation of [Paxos Made Simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf).

 We must fix the same commands into the same command log stream index, known as a log slot, at each server: